roshinc/release-calendar-filter-for-crunchyroll/README.md

   <img alt="PNG of some hidden count elements changing" src="promo/small_progress.png">
 </p>

-By default Crunchroll only shows watch progress on episodes on the selected day.
-This extention add a watch progress bar to all episodes on all days.
+By default, Crunchyroll only shows watch progress on episodes on the selected day.
+This extension add a watch progress bar to all episodes on all days.
 To not clutter the UI too much this is only shown on episodes when the watch progress is > 0.

 ---

-## Building The Extension Localy
+## Building The Extension Locally

 1. Run `npm install` in the folder to install dependencies
 2. Run `npm run build` to generate the distribution directories

-## Running The Extension Localy (in Firefox)
+## Running The Extension Locally (in Firefox)

 3. Navigate to `about:debugging#/runtime/this-firefox` in your browser
-4. Click `Load Temporay Add-on...`
+4. Click `Load Temporary Add-on...`
 5. Select the `/dist_firefox` folder in this directory

-## Running The Extension Localy (in Google Chrome)
+## Running The Extension Locally (in Google Chrome)

 3. Navigate to `chrome://extensions` in your browser
 4. Ensure `Developer mode` is `enabled` (top right)
 5. Click `Load unpacked` in the top left
 6. Select the `/dist` folder in this directory

-After completing the above steps, you should see the developer, unpacked version appear in your extension list.
+After completing the above steps, you should see the developer, unpacked version appears in your extension list.
 To trigger the extension, simply go to `https://www.crunchyroll.com/simulcastcalendar`.

 ## External Libraries